Scan time: 2-3 minutes / Read time: 3-5 minutes

 🙋 Step 3 — Tell the story out loud as you go.

-Name where you started and where you are now.
+So name where you started and where you are now.

 Dev shares his own before: couldn't touch his toes at 38.